Passover or Easter - which should I celebrate?

 Celebrating Passover properly.

 This no longer includes killing a lamb or even having lamb as part of the meal, or painting blood on your doorposts.
 That part DID go out with the cross.
 It does include eating bread that contains no yeast, unleavened bread.
 Unleavened bread, although flat and somewhat hard, can still taste good.
 We are to have no yeast inside our homes or eat any bread that has risen with yeast for the next week.
 Leaven or yeast is symbolic of sin.
+And you add bitter herbs and lamb as the meat if you wish.

 It includes an explanation of the original Passover, how it came about, how Jesus became our Passover lamb, and what it’s meaning is concerning our salvation related by the head of household to the rest of those present.
 The reading of this document would satisfy that requirement.
 It can also include the reading of selected passages from the Bible, praise worship music songs, and prayers.